 We ran 6 miles to the bridge, a couple miles over and back, and 6 miles back to our hotel.
 Naturally we got lost on the way and ended up with almost 20 miles on our feet for the day.
 I felt pretty good, minus a lack of hydration.
 Plus, we were more “run-walking” AKA sightseeing.

-We finished the day with a bottle of wine, Thai food takeout in bed, and an early bedtime.
+We finished the day with a bottle of wine, Thai food takeout, and an early bedtime.
 Perfection.

 Sunday was raceday.
 I did a lot of cheering.
 A lot of cowbelling.
 Have I mentioned that cowbelling is a serious sport?
-Like, you can get injured from it.
+You can get injured from it.
 And sore.
 I’m still recovering.

 Here are some of my favorite mid-cowbelling photos:

-We started cheering at mile 10.5 and eventually headed to 25.2 for the finish, which exhibited an unbelievable range of emotion on the faces of the runners (and spectators!)
+We started cheering at mile 10.5 and eventually headed to 25.2 for the finish, where we saw an unbelievable range of emotion on the faces of the runners (and spectators!).
 All of the TNTers were smiling as they came through the last mile…happy and strong, which is a testament to our awesome coaches.
 It was also a treat to see the last participant come through the finish.
 I was worried about how they would feel, until all of the staff members lined up and all the 30+ coaches ran in together with that participant.
 It brought tears to my eyes!

 This weekend took a lot out of me, but I also gained a lot.
 I came away with a sense of strength, happiness, and thankfulness.
 Strength to run, strength to solve problems, strength to do my job to the best of my best ability.
 Happiness from seeing all the successes of the runners and walkers, and from knowing this team and this race raised a whole bunch of money for cancer research.
 Thankful for my health, my strength, my happiness.
 My life.